nitish29/unwind/README.md

 # Unwind
 As the name suggests, use unwind to plan out your day!

 Unwind uses **Eventbrite's API** to display different event categories to users.
 As of now, a user can select only upto **3** event categories.
-Based on the categories selected, a curated list of all the events pertaing to selected categories are displayed.
+Based on the categories selected, a curated list of all the events pertaining to the selected categories are displayed.

 ---